Support

 1. Recording stock with pen and paper

-In a startup business or side hustle, it’s likely that this is where you will start with your official stock keeping.
-And yes, when you only have products numbered in two digits, this is probably a practical and sensible option.
+In a startup business or side hustle with few SKUs to manage, a pen-and-paper system can be effective for tracking stock levels.
+If you only have products numbered in two digits, this could be a practical and sensible option.
 You can periodically count items, or make a note every time inventory comes in and stock goes out.

 Pros of using pen and paper: